banner

 Website Screenshot

-Unfortunately, the last code commit by @malfratsind on Github was 9 months ago, and the X account has not been updated since last July.
-Many links on this site are still valid, and OSINT enthusiasts can explore them.
+Unfortunately, @malfratsind's last code commit on Github was 9 months ago, and the X account has not been updated since last July.
+Many links on this site are still relevant, and OSINT enthusiasts can explore them.

 📎 Conclusion#